yosi101/to-do_list/README.md

 - npm install
 - cp .env.example .env
 - php artisan key:generate
-- Create a schema in phpmyadmin and migrate the database
+- Create a schema in phpmyadmin and migrate the database wiih the command php artisan migrate
 - Then run php artisan serve and npm run dev both on different terminals

   -----------------------------------------------------------------------------------------------------------------------------------------------------